smu095/presentations/mcmc-pymc3-101/docs/README.md

 #### Ergodicity

 In the event that we are dealing with a Markov chain where the state-space is not finite, we require that the Markov chain is positive recurrent (recurrence is guaranteed for irreducible finite-state chains).
-This means that we require that, given we start in state $i$, the expected return-time to state $i$ is finite.
+This means that we require that the expected return-time to state $i$ is finite (given we start in state $i$).
 In other words, we will return to state $i$ with probability 1.

-A Markov chain that is irreducible, aperiodic and positive recurrent is called an ergodic Markov chain, and guaranteed to have a limiting stationary distribution.
+A Markov chain that is irreducible, aperiodic and positive recurrent is called an ergodic Markov chain, and is guaranteed to have a limiting stationary distribution.

 A sufficient but not necessary condition for ergodicity, and hence the existence of a unique stationary distribution, is that the Markov chain satisfies the detailed balance equations